Michiel1992/voltstarP/SUPPORT.md

 - Charging Time

 ### **Q: The app icon is missing from my menu bar**
-**A:** If MyStar disappears from your menu bar:
+**A:** If Voltstar disappears from your menu bar:
-- Relaunch MyStar from Applications
+- Relaunch Voltstar from Applications
 - Check if "Launch at Startup" is enabled in Settings
 - Restart your Mac if the issue persists